cvdelannoy/poreTally/README.md

 together.
 It also generates a report for you in article style, which you can publish in a readable format on Github/Gitlab.

+See [here](https://github.com/cvdelannoy/poreTally_example) for an example of the report, based on a 1000 reads subset of an <i>E. coli</i> dataset found [here](http://lab.loman.net/2017/03/09/ultrareads-for-nanopore/).

 ## Installing poreTally
 Before installing poreTally, ensure you have python3, miniconda/anaconda and git installed on your system.